-The island was originally inhabited by the Wampanoag people until 1659 when the first English settlers began arriving on the island.
-The first settlers focused on farming and raising sheep, but overgrazing and the growing number of farms made these activities untenable, and the islanders soon began turning to the sea for a living.
+The Wampanoag people initially inhabited the island until 1659, when the first English settlers began arriving.
+The first settlers focused on farming and raising sheep, but overgrazing and growing farms made these activities untenable.
+The islanders soon began turning to the sea for a living.

 - 1. Explore Nantucket’s Beaches